-The Victorian Government has updated the Protected Disclosures Act 2012, and renamed it the Public Interest Disclosures Act 2012 (the Act).
-This Act applies to all public bodies, including councils.
+The Victorian Government has updated the Protected Disclosures Act 2012, and renamed it the Public Interest Disclosures Act 2012 (the Act; previously the Protected Disclosures Act) provides for the confidential disclosure, in the public interest, of information about wrongdoing in the public sector and to provide protection for those who make disclosures.
+This Act applies to all Victorian public bodies, including councils.